-- acceptance by physicians, payors and patients of the benefits, safety and efficacy of our product candidates or any future product candidates, if approved, including relative to alternative and competing treatments; - the willingness of physicians, operators of clinics and patients to utilize or adopt any of our product candidates or any future product candidates, if approved; - our ability to achieve sufficient market acceptance, coverage and adequate reimbursement from third-party payors and adequate market share and revenue for any approved products; - the COVID-19 pandemic, which may result in clinical site closures, delays to patient enrollment, patients discontinuing their treatment or follow up visits or changes to trial protocols; - our ability to successfully develop a commercial strategy and thereafter commercialize our product candidates or any future product candidates in the U.S. and internationally, if approved for - marketing, reimbursement, sale and distribution in such countries and territories, whether alone or in collaboration with others; - patient demand for our product candidates, if approved, including patients' willingness to pay out-of-pocket for any approved products in the absence of coverage and/or adequate reimbursement from third-party payors; - our ability to establish and enforce intellectual property rights in and to our product candidates or any future product candidates; and - our ability to avoid third-party patent interference, intellectual property challenges or intellectual property infringement claims.

-In addition, we have not yet conducted any clinical trials to evaluate PMN310.
-Our current clinical development plans for PMN310 may change as a result of clinical trial outcomes and future interactions with FDA.
+- acceptance by physicians, payors and patients of the benefits, safety and efficacy of our product candidates or any future product candidates, if approved, including relative to alternative and competing treatments; - the willingness of physicians, operators of clinics and patients to utilize or adopt any of our product candidates or any future product candidates, if approved; - our ability to achieve sufficient market acceptance, coverage and adequate reimbursement from third-party payors and adequate market share and revenue for any approved products; - our ability to successfully develop a commercial strategy and thereafter commercialize our product candidates or any future product candidates in the U.S. and internationally, if approved for - marketing, reimbursement, sale and distribution in such countries and territories, whether alone or in collaboration with others; - patient demand for our product candidates, if approved, including patients' willingness to pay out-of-pocket for any approved products in the absence of coverage and/or adequate reimbursement from third-party payors; - our ability to establish and enforce intellectual property rights in and to our product candidates or any future product candidates; - our ability to avoid third-party patent interference, intellectual property challenges or intellectual property infringement claims; and - our current clinical development plans for PMN310 may change as a result of clinical trial outcomes and future interactions with the FDA.